Venn1998/steering-vectors-from-finetuning/README.md

 2. **Base vs. Fine-Tuned Model Comparison (Alternative Approach)**
    - Compare activations for the same input in a **base model** and a **fine-tuned deceptive model**.
    - The resulting difference captures not just deception in the prompt but the model’s learned bias towards deception.

-### Key Hypothesis
-- If the vectors from the two methods are similar, deception may be encoded in a single, well-defined direction in activation space.
-- If they are different, the deceptive behavior could be a more complex effect, potentially requiring multiple latent features to explain.

 In the traditional contrastive approach, we extract a steering vector by contrasting model activations from inputs that either contain or lack a specific concept.
 This vector captures how the model internally represents the presence of that concept.
 When added to the residual stream at inference time, it makes the model behave as if the concept is present, shifting the probability distribution of the next tokens accordingly.
 This technique effectively alters model behavior.
 For deception, a steering vector can be used to either amplify or suppress deceptive tendencies.
-However, by comparing activations between a base model and a deceptive fine-tuned model on the same input, we derive a vector that reflects not just the presence of deception in the prompt but also the model's learned inclination to be more or less deceptive overall.
+However, by comparing activations between a base model and a deceptive fine-tuned model on the same input, we derive a vector that reflects not just the presence of deception in the prompt but rather the model's learned inclination to be more or less deceptive overall.

+### Key Hypothesis
+- If the vectors from the two methods are similar, deception may be encoded in a single, well-defined direction in activation space.
+- If they are different, the deceptive behavior could be a more complex effect, potentially requiring multiple latent features to explain.

 ---